grafana/grafana-operator/documentation/deploy_grafana.md

 * `--zap-level=n`: set the logging level for the operator, leaving out this flag will only log Errors and error related info, current options are:
   * `--zap-level=1`: show all Info level logs
+* `--requeue-delay=n`: set how often the resync of the grafana resources towards the grafana instance should happen in seconds.
+The default is 10s.

 See `deploy/operator.yaml` for an example.